Who We Are

 We are currently looking for outstanding talent with the knowledge and know-how to build a more peaceful world.
 If you are interested in joining our team, we invite you to apply online today!
-Visit our job listings to begin the process.

 Students currently enrolled in colleges and universities in the Washington, D.C. area have an opportunity to work at USIP through paid part-time research assistant positions.
 For more information on this program, please visit the Research Assistant Program page.